Boutrup98/boutrup98.github.io/content/posts/why-this-website-exist.md

 tags: ["small-web", "portfolio", "hugo", "obsidian"]
 ---

 The web today often feels less like a place of discovery and more like a competition for your attention.
 Algorithms, notifications, and engagement metrics shape much of what we see and do online.
-As a designer, I’ve been part of this system—my work is frequently judged by how well it captures attention.
+As a designer, I’ve been part of this system, my work is frequently judged by how well it captures attention.
 It’s effective, but it can also feel like a double-edged sword.

 A while ago, I came across the idea of the Small Web.
 Unlike the ad-driven, corporate-dominated Big Web, the Small Web is built around personal websites, blogs, and projects that you stumble upon through recommendations, links, or curiosity, not algorithms.
 What I love about it is the sense of exploration: you find things because you want to, not because something is trying to keep you scrolling.